-SRINAGAR: Five militants killed in a gunfight with the counter-insurgent forces in Hanjin area of Rajpora in south Kashmir’s Pulwama district were affiliated with Lashkar-e-Toiba outfit, an official said.
+Three militants killed in a gunfight with the government forces in Panzgam area of south Kashmir’s Pulwama district on Saturday morning were affiliated with Hizb ul-Mujahideen, police said.